feliperandon/http/README.md

 **onChange={(e) => setPrice(Number(e.target.value))}**

 e.target.value gives us a string, but in TypeScript, when I type the useState as number, I shouldnt be able to use the event, so I used Number method to convert string to a number.

+### 3 - Dynamic Loading

+Not something that I have much to say, I just made new products show after create them, as a SPA should be.